Student and Faculty Academic Rights and Responsibilities

 Full-time faculty are required to hold a minimum of three office hours per week and should schedule one hour immediately before or after one of the scheduled class meeting times for each course.
 Adjunct instructors are required to schedule one office hour per week for each class they teach and should schedule that hour either immediately before or after one of the scheduled class meeting times for that course.
 Make it a point to talk with your instructors about your academic work and progress.
 (Temple Policy 02.78.12)

-Temple University is committed to providing a smoke-free environment for everyone at Temple.
-All university facilities are designated as non-smoking.
-In addition, all indoor Temple University-sponsored activities that take place in facilities not owned or operated by Temple University are smoke-free in those areas under Temple’s control.
+Temple University is committed to providing a tobacco-free environment for the entire Temple community.
+All U.S. university properties are designated as tobacco-free, including the use of all combustible tobacco, electronic smoking devices and smokeless tobacco products, as defined in policy 04.62.11.
+In addition, all indoor and outdoor university-sponsored activities taking place in facilities not owned or operated by Temple University will be tobacco-free in those areas under the university's control.
 This policy will be enforced according to established university policies and procedures.
-(Temple Policy 04.62.11)

 Student Services Office Hours